 To earn your GED high school equivalency diploma, you are required to reach passing scores on four independent, separate, modular sub-exams.

-Averaging GED® subject scores is not possible, so this passing score is needed on each of the four GED sub-exams.
+Averaging GED® subject scores is not possible, so achieving the passing score is needed on each of the four GED sub-exams.
 The GED exam is quite challenging, but with Onsego’s online GED classes, you will get properly prepared fast.

-The GED test is available at state-designated test centers and in an online proctored format.
+The GED test is available at state-designated test centers and in an online proctored format (not available in New York and Canada).
 You can schedule the four GED sub-exams (one at a time if you wish) just about every week of any month, both online and at a GED test center near you.

 GED scoring occurs on a grading scale that runs from 100 to 200.
 On each GED sub-exam, you must reach at least the threshold score of 145.